browserslist/browserslist-useragent-ruby/README.md

     # broser is obsolete
   end
 else
-  # browser type in not in the browserslist, we are not able to suppose anyting
+  # browser type in not in the browserslist, we are not able to suppose it's version obsolete
 end
 ```